raajeshmenghwar/wazuh-soc-siem-solution/integrations/suricata-ids-integration.md

 sudo chmod 640 /etc/suricata/rules/*.rules
 Restart the Suricata service:
 sudo systemctl restart suricata

+Verify Suricata installation
+suricata -V
+This is Suricata version 8.0.0 RELEASE

 Add the following configuration to the /var/ossec/etc/ossec.conf file of the Wazuh agent.
 This allows the Wazuh agent to read the Suricata logs file:
 <ossec_config>
   <localfile>